Kevinpgalligan/mooncrash/README.md

 MOONCRASH> (gamekit:start 'spacesim)
 ```

 Aaaand with that, you should be off to the races!
-Let me know if any of that doesn't make sense or it doesn't work.
+You can launch a moon from anywhere on the screen by clicking and dragging your mouse.
+Let me know if any of that doesn't work.